jbroadway/elefant/README.md

 * Near 100% unit test coverage
 * Speed.
 Less cruft, faster pages.

-Request routing is where Pink Elefant really stands out (for better or worse).
+Request routing is where Elefant really stands out (for better or worse).
 A handler is simply a PHP script and mapping is automatic.
 You can write your handlers just like you would any other PHP script, starting at the top and using echo when you want to output something.
 At the end, they're handled